Coldcard/firmware/unix/README.md

 - `--deriv` => go to the Derive Entropy menu inside settings, also loads XPRV from BIP
 - `--secret 01abababab...` => directly set contents of SE secret, see SecretStash.encode()
 - `--eject` => pretend no (simulated) SD Card is inserted
+- `--seq 1234yx34` => after start, enter those keypresses to get you to some submenu

 See `frozen-modules/sim-settings.py` for the details of settings-related options.